meltoner/agrofelis/components/vehicle-power/readme.md

 The modules of the system operate either on 5v employed on most of the electronics and servos, or on 12v used in high current relays and fans or on the battery pack voltage level, energizing the motors and other actuators of the robot.

 Three step down voltage regulators are installed to power these modules.
-The first two are installed on the back side of the acrylic used to mount the BMS and the third using a small piece of acrylic with magnets facing the BMS.
+The first two are installed on the back side of the BMS's acrylic mount and the third uses a small piece of acrylic with magnets facing the BMS.
 The 1st regulator steps down the voltage to 5v, the second to 12 and the 3d dedicated for the servos actuating the disc brakes to 5v.
 The step down regulators position can be seen in the following diagram.

 ![07-step-down-converters](_figures/vehicle-power-07-step-down-converters.png)

 The following drawing illustrates most of the base electrical modules energized by the Agrofelis power system.
 More specifically the motors, the motor hub drivers, the Jetson nano, the Arduino mega, the steering driver, the USB hub, and the linear actuators are visualised.
-Additional components not shown in the image is the wifi adapter, the wifi access point, the servos, the 3d Lidar mounted in the front sensors as well as 2 degrees of freedom turntable mount implement.
+Additional components not shown in the image is the WiFi adapter, the WiFi access point, the servos, the 3d Lidar mounted in the front sensors as well as 2 degrees of freedom turntable implement mount.

 ![-07-electrical-components](_figures/vehicle-power--07-electrical-components.jpg)

 ### Power cord

 A power cord composed of 2 high current cables (battery voltage), 4 low current cable (5v, 12v) as well as a an 8 pin ribbon cable distribute power and provide a data link between the back and front compartment of the vehicle.
 The composite power cord is wrapped with Copper Foil Tape for EMI shielding and last with a Flame-retardant PET tube Cable Sleeve.
-Although wrapping the data cables with a copper tape may be unnecessary, the cables obtain a stronger structure and after troubleshooting the DIY plasma cutter because of EMI interference, we felt safer to employ it in the power cord which passes through the battery compartment.
+Although wrapping the data cables with a copper tape may be somewhat unnecessary, the cables obtain a stronger structure and after troubleshooting the DIY plasma cutter because of EMI interference, we felt safer to employ it in the power cord which passes through the battery compartment.

 ## Switchable power points

 Although adding more protection mechanism adds more complexity and materials at the same time enables to compartmentalize the propagation of a point of failure and protect the internal components of the Agrofelis Robot.
 Two composite modules were created and installed for the front and the back actuators of the vehicle.
 The module employed sockets supporting burnable fuses employed in the car industry.
 Fuses were chosen of about double the maximum amperage of each actuator.
-The module was moreover equipped with a high current car relay (80 Amp) which is driven by an ESP8266 wifi relay.
-Last a diode was employed to minimize the ripple back voltage effect caused by the coils of the relays when these change state.
-The module allows to energize to connected actuators on demand.
-Moreover allows to energize them in a delayed sequence and minimize the spikes created in the system when all components power up simultaneously.
-The module, enables to cut the actuators power in case of an emergency and minimizes the power consumption while the robot is on stasis.
-The agility however comes with a small cost of consuming additionally 1.5 watts of power to keep the relays coil in on status.
+The module was moreover equipped with a high current car relay (80 Amp) which is driven by an ESP8266 WiFi relay.
+Lastly a diode was employed to minimize the ripple back voltage effect caused by the coils of the relays when these change state.
+The module allows to energize connected actuators on demand.
+Moreover it allows to energize them in a delayed sequence and minimize the spikes created in the system when all components power up simultaneously.
+The module, enables to cut the actuator's power in case of an emergency and minimizes the power consumption while the robot is on stasis.
+The agility however comes with a small cost of consuming additionally 1.5 watts of power to keep the relays coil in "on" status.

 In the following figures the assembly of the power points module is presented.